cgre23/cgre23.github.io/outreach.md

 comments: false
 ---

-On this page I will share some information about endeavours to share scientific knowledge with the public.
+Sharing my work as well as general scientific knowledge with the public is a big passion of mine.
+On this page I will share some information about these endeavours.

 ### 2020
 * I won a student grant to present my work as part of the [International Particle Accelerator conference](https://www.ipac20.org/) (IPAC) 2020 held in Caen.
 The event was eventually cancelled due to the global pandemic.